UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

   In [5]: "My name is {first_name} {last_name}".format(**d)
   Out[5]: 'My name is Chris Barker'

 Don't worry too much about the ``**``.
-We'll get into the details later, but for now it means, more or less: pass this whole dict in as a bunch of keyword arguments.
+We'll get into the details later, but for now it means, more or less, "pass this whole dict in as a bunch of keyword arguments."

 Update mailroom with file writing.
 ----------------------------------